redhat-capgemini-exchange/devsecops-config/operators/README.md

 oc create -n openshift-operators -f operators/quay/quay-registry.yaml
 ```

+**Note:** it might take a couple of minutes until all the Quay services are up-and-running.
+Check `Workload/Pods` in the OpenShift web console before moving on to the next configuration step.

 #### Create the Quay admin user

 To create a default `quayadmin` user, make a call to Quay's management API: